 Americans who wish to enter Canada on a temporary basis also receive preferential treatment.
 The North American Free Trade Agreement (NAFTA) facilitates the entry of Americans who wish to come to Canada to work or to establish/acquire a Canadian business.

-To find out if you qualify to come to Canada on a Permanent or Temporary basis, you may complete our Canadian immigration assessment.
+In addition, to find out if you eligible to come to Canada on a permanent or temporary basis, you may complete our Canadian immigration assessment form.